-That’s not to discredit this album, as I actually really enjoy the instrumentation on this album, but when his publicist at the time, Michael Pagnotta, announced that Prince was still spiritually against releasing the album when it was released, and was then later revealed this album was only finally given the green light by Prince for a $1,000,000 check from the incredibly persistent Warner Bros. executives1, it left a bad taste in many fans mouths.
+Context is everything, so when this record was released as a contractual obligation just 14 weeks after Come, we should have foreseen the dark days ahead.
+Peaking at #47 on the Top 200, it was Prince’s lowest-selling album since Dirty Mind stalled out at #43 on the same list 14 years prior.
+Where that album was a young man discovering himself and his sound, this album is a 36-year-old industry veteran rereleasing older material that by ’94, sounded like he was trying to inject stale synths into decent instrumentation.
+That’s not to discredit this album, as I actually really enjoy the instrumentation on this album, but when his publicist at the time, Michael Pagnotta, announced that Prince was still spiritually against releasing the album, and was then later revealed this album was only finally given the green light by Prince for a $1,000,000 check from the incredibly persistent Warner Bros. executives1, it left a bad taste in many fans mouths.
 A deal was being done between Prince and the label on October 25th, 1994, while Come was plummeting down the charts, as it was at the #145 position on the Top 200 that week, only to fall to #160 the following week.
 It was completely off the charts by November, and that’s where this October meeting comes into play.

-“Dead on It” does exactly what Cat’s rap at the end of ‘Cindy C.” meant to do the opposite of, mostly due to the fact that’s primarily a parody of early hip hop, and since it was made during hip hop’s first wave of burgeoning popularity, it’s exactly why the album getting an actual release seven years after the fact is so disappointing.
-If it wasn’t meant to be, then it wasn’t meant to be, and despite the fact that the instrumentation actually sounds like it could pass as an actual beat from the era, due to sample collage that most beats were back then, the song itself isn’t so great. it’s Prince;s excuse to provide a rocking beat with a solid bass foundation, and letting the heavily reverberated snares and deep bass drums create an undeniably tight groove, making it easier for you to take him as a joke when he accuses rappers of being “tone-deaf” and generally just ragging on emcee’s as nothing more than failed musicians essentially.
+“Dead on It” does exactly what Cat’s rap at the end of “Cindy C.” meant to do the opposite of, mostly due to the fact that’s primarily a parody of early hip hop.
+Since this track was made during hip hop’s first wave of burgeoning popularity, it’s exactly why the album getting an actual release seven years after the fact is so disappointing.
+If it wasn’t meant to be, then it wasn’t meant to be, and despite the fact that the instrumentation actually sounds like it could pass as an actual beat from the era, due to the sample collage that most beats were back then, the song itself isn’t so great.
+It’s Prince’s excuse to provide a rocking beat with a solid bass foundation, and letting the heavily reverberated snares and deep bass drums create an undeniably tight groove, making it easier for you to take him as a joke when he accuses rappers of being “tone-deaf,” and generally just ragging on emcee’s as nothing more than failed musicians essentially.
 It’s not too great of a track, but it’s funky, and worthy of a chuckle; demonstrating The Purple One did at least understand the production tropes of early hip hop, if nothing else.
-“When 2 R in love” follows this up, and it’s rather odd to see this on The Black Album, even more odd when you realize it was originally intended to be on this all along, but I’ve already covered this track in my Lovesexy review, so I won’t waste much more time.
+“When 2 R in Love” follows this up, and it’s rather odd to see this on The Black Album, even more odd when you realize it was originally intended to be on this all along, but I’ve already covered this track in my Lovesexy review, so I won’t waste much more time.

-“Rockhard in a Funky Place” swings along with a clunky snare to create a throwback rhythm more in-line with the ’70’s, but the horns could have been cut or used only in certain increments, like when holding their sustained notes for segments.
+“Rockhard in a Funky Place” swings along with a clunky snare to create a throwback rhythm more in-line with the ’70s, but the horns could have been cut or used only in certain increments, like when holding their sustained notes for segments.
 The guitar solo was more welcome than the goofy horns, as the soft voice of the Camille persona, and the additional background vocals, contrasted greatly with the tough groove, which complimented the guitar well; fittingly ending the album with a sexy lick after the initial fade of the track.
-It would appear to be more standard affair, and the track itself isn’t anything to get too worked up over, but I rather enjoy the track myself, and I know I’m not alone in this sentiment, as it continues doing what many tracks on this album have done, just better, and that’s successfully blend together several sounds and styles of music into one amalgamation that can only be defined as “Prince”, and he does that here, as this track, and to be fair, a few others on this album, do certainly still fit comfortably within the R&B genre at the time, despite the fact that this album, once again, should have been released seven years prior.
+It would appear to be a more standard affair, and the track itself isn’t anything to get too worked up over, but I rather enjoy the track myself, and I know I’m not alone in this sentiment.
+The track continues doing what many tracks on this album have done, just done better; successfully blending together several sounds and styles of music into one amalgamation that can only be defined as “Prince.”
+He does that here, as this track, and to be fair, a few others on this album, do certainly still fit comfortably within the R&B genre at the time, despite the fact that this album, once again, should have been released seven years prior.